HarrisonJYU/CatWise/README.md

-# Milestone 1 Project: Ruffhouse
+# Milestone 2 Project: CatWise

 Refer to the assignment for most of the details of the project